 Originally, the area above the boiler room was planned to be a hotel.
 However, it is now being converted to either a private membership club or office space.
 Prior to the decommissioning of the Power Station, this area was the engine room of the building and thus played a significant role in the everyday operation of the station.

 CGI depiction of the Battersea Power Station interior design

-Andrew Hilston, head of office leasing at Battersea Power Station Development Company, said: “This is a great chance for a single business, co-working provider or business members club to occupy the remaining office space in the Power Station.
-This is also a unique opportunity to become part of our new community based in an iconic building, which provides an unrivalled address.”
+Head of Office Leasing at Battersea Power Station Development Company, Andrew Hilston, said it is a great opportunity for a serviced office provider or business members club to occupy the remaining space in the Power Station.
+He stated that “this is also a unique opportunity to become part of our new community-based in an iconic building, which provides an unrivalled address.”

 At the very least, there is an additional 750,000 square feet for offices planned in the greater development of the former power station.